 A new variant of the coronavirus (COVID-19) was identified in the UK in mid-November 2020.
-The UK variant (B.1.1.7, also now known as WHO 'Alpha') of COVID-19 has changes in one of the three genes that COVID-19 swab tests detect, known as the Sgene.
-This means in cases compatible with the UK variant, the Sgene is not detected by the current test and has the pattern ORF1ab+N (S gene negative) in the main variant analysis.
-Other variants - including both B.1.617.2 (WHO 'Delta'; first identified in India) and B.1.351 (WHO 'Beta'; first identified in South Africa) - are positive on all three genes, with the pattern ORF1ab+S+N. If there is an increase in the prevalence of any of these strains, this will show up in the analysis as an increase in cases "Not compatible with the UK variant".
+The Alpha variant (B.1.1.7, previously known as the UK variant) of COVID-19 has changes in one of the three genes that COVID-19 swab tests detect, known as the Sgene.
+This means in cases compatible with the Alpha (UK) variant, the S-gene is not detected by the current test and has the pattern ORF1ab+N (S gene negative) in the main variant analysis.
+Other variants - including both B.1.617.2 (Delta; first identified in India) and B.1.351 (Beta; first identified in South Africa) - are positive on all three genes, with the pattern ORF1ab+S+N. If there is an increase in the prevalence of any of these strains, this will show up in the analysis as an increase in cases "Not compatible with the Alpha (UK) variant".
 The main variant analysis can therefore differentiate between these two groups of variants (ORF1ab+N positive or ORF1ab+S+N positive), but cannot differentiate between variants that have the same gene pattern for the three genes that COVID-19 swab tests detect.
 More information on individual variants and where they were first detected is available on the government variant dashboard.

-Other variants, including B.1.525 (WHO 'Eta'; first identified in Nigeria), also have the same pattern of gene positivity as the UK variant.
-At present these are rare in the UK so this group will continue to be described as compatible with the UK variant, but this will continue to be reviewed.
+Other variants, including B.1.525 (Eta; first identified in Nigeria), also have the same pattern of gene positivity as the Alpha (UK) variant.
+At present these are rare in the UK so this group will continue to be described as compatible with the Alpha (UK) variant, but this will continue to be reviewed.

 Information is also provided on viruses where a particular genetic change (mutation) called E484K has been found.
-This mutation is always seen in the variant B.1.351 ((WHO 'Beta'; first identified in South Africa).
+This mutation is always seen in the variant B.1.351 ((Beta; first identified in South Africa).
 Laboratory data suggest that this mutation might make it easier for a virus to infect someone again, or to infect someone who has been vaccinated, but the importance of this is still uncertain.